phaserjs/phaser/README.md

 * BitmapData.draw now has two optional parameters: width and height, to let you stretch the image being drawn if needed.
 * Group.destroy now removes any set filters (thanks @Jmaharman fix #844)
 * RetroFont charsPerRow paramters is now optional.
 If not given it will take the image width and divide it by the characterWidth value.
+* RetroFont now uses Phaser.scaleModes.NEAREST by default for its RenderTexture to preserve scaling.

 ### New Features